What began as an idea, then a partnership, quickly grew into a community effort.

 Jasmine K. (she) is a mother, writer, bodyworker, and birthworker with a BA in Maternal Health in a Sociocultural Context.
 She’s been involved in reproductive justice work for over a decade.
 Her skills and passions include food sovereignty, plant medicine, and reproductive justice.
-Jasmine has written for various publications including SQUAT Birth Journal and The Birth Project.
+Jasmine has written for various publications including Midwifery Today, SQUAT Birth Journal, and The Birth Project.

 Lilly R. (she/they) is passionate about the power of community in supporting those who are marginalized, rather than relying on large institutions.
 They work as a Volunteer Coordinator for The Delores Project, a shelter and service provider for unaccompanied women and trans folks experiencing homelessness in the Denver area.
 Lilly holds a degree in Gender, Women, and Sexualities Studies from Metropolitan State University of Denver.

 (please reach out if you’re interested in partnering)

 Meets people's immediate food needs while sustainably addressing the root cause of hunger: poverty.
 We provide nutritious groceries to our hungry neighbors, and also offer comprehensive, wrap-around anti-hunger programming so that families can break the cycle of poverty — Our contact at Metro Caring is Sarah Burns, Food Access Manager.